Modern Languages BA (UCAS 8R73)

 Course overview

-This flexible degree programme allows you to study two or three languages and cultures to degree level.
-Alongside your language study, you can develop a specialism in the culture of your major language and also have the opportunity to study thematic modules across cultures.
-(If you wish to divide your time equally between two languages and their associated cultures, a joint honours combination may be more suitable).
+This flexible degree programme allows you to study two or three languages alongside an exploration of the cultural contexts where they are spoken.
+Alongside your language study, you will gain a sophisticated understanding of the cultures and societies linked to one or more of your languages, and you have the opportunity to study thematic modules across cultures.

 You can choose one of two different routes on this degree: